SiuPuiCheung/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/README.md

 # Udemy 100 Days of Code The Complete Python Pro Bootcamp Projects
-This Repository contains the projects I completed started from day 15.
+This Repository contains the projects I completed starting from day 15.